Dr Simone Graetzer

 Acoustics Research Centre, University of Salford

 In UKAN+, which started on 1st April 2021, the Early Career section has its own executive board, and representation on the UK Acoustics Network Plus Executive Board.
-The chair of the Early Career Executive Board is Dr. Simone Graetzer (Salford).
-The other members of the board comprise Dr. Tobias Goehring (Cambridge), Dr. Antonio Torija Martinez (Salford), Dr. Lin Wang (Queen Mary University of London) and Dr. Nikhil Banda (Drumgrange Ltd), who are Early Career Acoustic Champions for Wellbeing, Manufacturing and Transport, AI and Sustainability (Net-Zero), respectively, Dr. Hasina Begum (Sheffield) on Equality, Diversity and Inclusion, and Dr. Richard Colchester on Outreach and Public Engagement.
+The chair of the Early Career Executive Board is Dr. Simone Graetzer (University of Salford), who is also the current Early Career Acoustic Champion for Wellbeing.
+The other members of the board are Dr Arshdeep Singh, the Early Career Acoustic Champion for AI (University of Surrey), Dr Merate Barakat, the champion for Sustainability (UWE Bristol), Dr Xudong Niu, the champion for Manufacturing and Transport (University of Bristol), Dr. Hasina Begum, the champion for Equality, Diversity and Inclusion (University of Sheffield) and Dr. Richard Colchester, the champion for Outreach and Public Engagement (University College London).

-Previously, the UKAN committee members comprised the three coordinators, Dr. Simone Graetzer, Dr. Sam Jackson (Bristol/Dyson), and Dr. Artur Gower (Sheffield), and Dr. Nikhil Banda (Seiche), Dr. Stewart Haslinger (Imperial), Monika Kosecka (Scottish Association for Marine Science), Dr. Nikhil Mistry (Southampton) and Cameron Salisbury (AECOM).
+Previous UKAN committee/board members include Dr. Sam Jackson (Bristol/Dyson), Dr. Artur Gower (Sheffield), Dr. Nikhil Banda (Seiche), Dr. Stewart Haslinger (Imperial), Monika Kosecka (Scottish Association for Marine Science), Dr. Nikhil Mistry (Southampton), Cameron Salisbury (AECOM), Dr. Tobias Goehring (Cambridge), Dr. Antonio Torija Martinez (Salford), Dr. Lin Wang (Queen Mary University of London) and Dr. Nikhil Banda (Drumgrange Ltd).